vorlie/iotas-notepad/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/vorlie/iotas-notepad/releases).
-2. Choose one of the following options:
-    - For the portable version, download `iotas-notepad-<version>-win32-x64-Portable.zip`, extract the archive, and run the executable file.
-    - For the setup version, download `iotas-notepad-<version>-win32-x64-Setup.exe` and run the setup file to install the application.
+2. Download iotas-notepad-<version>-win32-x64-Setup.exe and run the setup file to install the application.
 3. Follow the on-screen instructions to complete the installation.
-4. If you used the setup version, the app will be installed under `C:\Users\USER\AppData\Local\iotas-notepad`.
+4. The app will be installed under C:\Users\USER\AppData\Local\iotas-notepad.

 ## Usage